What is OCD?

 There is Nothing Amusing About OCD Rituals

-The compulsive actions seen by others are the result of thoughts and urges experienced by the sufferer that intrude into their normal daily activities to the stage where they cause extreme anxiety.
+The compulsive actions seen in people experiencing OCD are the result of thoughts and urges experienced by the sufferer that intrude into their normal daily activities to the stage where they cause extreme anxiety.
 The only way for the person to relieve this anxiety is to perform some particular ritual that temporarily releases the anxiety.
-It could be checking many times that the front door is locked before leaving the house, even though the person knows that it is.
-It could be counting the number of steps from the front door to the letterbox, or performing household chores an excessive number of times.
+It could be checking many times that the front door is locked before leaving the house, even though the person knows it is.
+It could be counting the number of steps from the front door to the letterbox or performing household chores an excessive number of times.

-Cognitive Behaviour Therapy has proven to be very successful in treating OCD to the stage where often, in combination with medication, sufferers can make a complete recovery.
-It works by challenging the distorted thinking that is causing the anxiety and asking the patient to identify the underlying beliefs about a particular circumstance to test their validity.
-Often the result of this process is that the patient can clearly see that some beliefs are baseless or that they are founded on an incorrect premise that the person has held to be true for his or her entire life.
+Cognitive Behaviour Therapy, or CBT Therapy, has proven to be very successful in treating OCD to the stage where, often, in combination with medication, sufferers can make a complete recovery.
+It works by challenging the distorted thinking causing anxiety and asking the patient to identify the underlying beliefs about a particular circumstance to test their validity.
+Often, the result of this process is that the patient can clearly see that some beliefs are baseless or that they are founded on an incorrect premise that the person has held to be true for their entire life.

-Once these barriers are starting to break down, the patient is exposed to the normal situations that trigger the anxiety.
+Once these barriers start to break down, the patient is exposed to the everyday situations that trigger the anxiety.
 In the case of hoarding, for example, the patient will recognise that used food containers like pizza boxes or empty milk cartons have no value.
-The Brisbane City Psychologist will encourage the patient to throw them away, with the anxiety gradually reducing with each action until the feeling no longer exists.
+Psychologists will encourage their patients to throw them away, with the anxiety gradually reducing with each action until the feeling no longer exists.

-This therapy has proven to be very effective in returning a normal life back to OCD sufferers, so they can resume work and family relationships, and not feel trapped in a prison of their own making.
-If you or someone you know could benefit from this therapy, go to www.brisbanecitypsychologist.com.au for more information.
+CBT Therapy has proven very effective in returning a normal life to OCD sufferers so they can resume work and family relationships and not feel trapped in a prison of their own making.